microsoftgraph/microsoft-graph-toolkit/packages/mgt-components/README.md

 ### Dynamic imports aka Lazy Loading

-Dynamic imports are a means to asynchronously load code.
-This is useful when you want to load code only when it is needed.
+Using dynamic imports you can load dependencies asynchronously.
+This pattern allows you to load dependencies only when needed.
 For example, you may want to load a component only when a user clicks a button.
 This is a great way to reduce the initial load time of your application.
-In the context of disambiguation it is necessary to use this technique as the components register themselves in the browser when they are imported.
+In the context of disambiguation, you need to use this technique becasuse components register themselves in the browser when they are imported.

 When using an `import` statement the import statement is hoisted and executed before any other code in the code block.
 To use dynamic imports you must use the `import()` function.